sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

     + Partition the data in 2: images and not images, to save processing time and money with specific skillset for each type of data.
     + External data coming from VIVINO/Logistics/Other custom skillset with a different schedule update - "runs once a day"

 + Sizing discussion: [Tier](https://azure.microsoft.com/en-us/pricing/details/search/) x [SLA](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/), Units.
 For SLA is required 2 or more copies.
-Basic tiar limit is 2 GB, Standard has 300 GB total. **Also, it is required at least Basic tiar to have replicas.
+Basic tier limit is 2 GB, Standard has 300 GB total. **Also, it is required at least Basic tier to have replicas.
 And the replica can be located in the Brazil South region, reducing latency for South America clients.**

 + Skills
   + Text Skills